-The system initially developed to facilitate payments within the European Union and currently has been implemented by most European countries and many countries in the Africa, Middle East and the Caribbean.
+The system was initially developed for payments within the European Union and has now been implemented by most European countries and many countries in Africa, the Middle East and the Caribbean.

-Society for Worldwide Interbank Financial Telecommunication (“SWIFT”) is the formal registrar of the system.
+The Society for Worldwide Interbank Financial Telecommunication (SWIFT) is the formal registrar of the IBAN system.

-The IBAN consists of up to 34 alphanumeric characters which formatted as below
+An IBAN consists of up to 34 alphanumeric characters, structured as follows:

-- The next 2 characters ("KK") specify the check digits for a sanity check.
+- The next 2 characters ("KK") specify the check digits, used to confirm integrity of the code.
 Only digits.

-- The remaining characters up to 30 characters ("BBBBBBBBBBBB...") specify the Basic Bank Account Number (“BBAN”).
+- The remaining characters ("BBBBBBBBBBBB...") specify the Basic Bank Account Number (“BBAN”).
 The format is decided by the national central bank or designated payment authority of each country.
-Both letters & digits allowed.
+Both letters & digits are allowed.

-The length of BBAN can be up to a maximum of 30 alphanumeric characters.
+The length of a BBAN can be up 30 alphanumeric characters.

 However, each country will have a fixed length and comprise case-insensitive alphanumeric characters.
-BBAN will normally local bank routing information such as bank & branch indentifier and domestic bank account number.
+BBANs normally include local bank routing information such as bank & branch identifier and domestic bank account number.